 Wine Tastings, a Douro Must-do!

-One of the best things to do in Douro is obviously a wine tasting contemplating those terraces with a glass of some of the best wines in the world in your hands.
-Most of the wine producing farms and vineyards have different wine-related activities so that one can choose from more relaxed wine tastings, to deeper ones, in the company of the winemaker.
-Here you will be able to engage in lively conversations about your favourite wines, learn about the production and, of course, taste some premium Douro wines.
+One of the best things to do in the Douro is obviously a wine tasting contemplating those terraces with a glass of some of the best wines in the world in your hands.
+Most of the wine-producing farms and vineyards have different wine-related activities so that one can choose from more relaxed wine tastings to deeper ones, in the company of the winemaker.
+Here you will be able to engage in lively conversations about your favorite wines, learn about the production, and, of course, taste some premium Douro wines.
 Have a look at the best wineries in the Douro Valley to help you plan your trip.

-For those really interested in the wine making process they can take part in more engaging tours like blending your own wine or taking a wine course in Douro.
+For those really interested in the wine-making process they can take part in more engaging tours like blending your own wine or taking a wine course in the Douro.